LS554/appimagelight/README.md

 cmake ..
 ```
 ```
-make appimagepatched
+make appimagelight
 ```
-*Will output to PROJECTROOT/build/src/appimagepatched
+*Will output to PROJECTROOT/build/src/appimagelight
 ## Credits
 Credit and thank you to original project by AppImage team